New Weekend Open Hours

-With the recent success of our Youth Leadership and Team-building Online Training, we’ll also continue to offer some online programming, resources, and potentially some small outdoor in-person educational and restoration events where physical distancing can be ensured.
+We’ll also be offering some outdoor ecological restoration opportunities where physical distancing can be maintained.
+With the recent success of our Youth Leadership and Team-building Online Training, we’ll also continue to offer some online programming, resources, and potentially some small outdoor in-person educational events.

-The Nature Centre is unlikely to return to public open hours between now and the end of the summer.
-Not being open to the broader public will help protect the health and safety of our campers, our volunteers, our staff and the public.
+The Nature Centre is not planning to return to weekday public open hours between now and the end of the summer.
+This will help protect the health and safety of our campers, our volunteers, our staff and the public.

-We hope you do continue to get outside in nature with those friends and family with whom you are already in close contact, and stay in touch with others safely through electronic communication (or wave at them from 6 feet or more away when you meet them out in nature).
-Please do follow us on Facebook where we’re sharing nature stories and activities, and remember to wash your hands with soap and water and continue to be kind to each other.
+Enjoy getting outside in nature with those friends and family with whom you are already in close contact (or maintain a 2 metre distance on your nature rambles).
+Please follow us on Facebook where we’re sharing nature stories and activities, remember to wash your hands with soap and water and continue to be kind to each other!

 Low Tide Day 2020